 John studied English Language at the University of Manchester and obtained a BA (Hons).
 He subsequently went on to study Law at the University of Law, obtaining an LL.B (Hons) and completing the Legal Practice Course.

-Outside of the office John enjoys spending time with his wife and daughter, travelling and dining out with family and friends.
+Outside of the office John enjoys spending time with his daughter, travelling and dining out with family and friends.
 He enjoys listening to music and is a devoted follower of Manchester United Football Club.

 Ria is a Senior Costs Draftsman and the Operations Manager at Civil & Commercial’s London office.